-Course Content: This course provides the student with a thorough technical understanding of Gas Tungsten Arc Welding, characteristics and welding safety.
-It provides training to develop the skill necessary to make quality gas tungsten arc welds on 16 and 11 gauge mild steel, 16 and 11 gauge stainless steel and 14 and 8 gauge aluminum using both direct and alternating current.
-In addition, material is presented on the weld characteristics of carbon steel, stainless steel and aluminum.
+Course Content: This course provides the student with a thorough technical understanding of Gas Tungsten Arc Welding. characteristics and welding safety.
+It provides training to develop the skill necessary to make quality gas tungsten arc welds on 16 and 11 gauge mild steel, .060" and .062° gauge stainless steel and .125° aluminum using both direct and alternating current.
+In addition. material is presented on the weld characteristics of carbon steel, stainless steal and aluminum.
 Information on pulsed current is included to prepare the student for more detailed applications of pulsed current used in gas tungsten arc welding pipe.